-- Press the top of the switch to SEEK the next listenable station up from the current setting. - Press the bottom of the switch to SEEK the next listenable station down from the current setting. - Press the button in the center of the switch to tune to the next preset that you have programmed.
+Press the top of the switch to SEEK up for the next listenable station.
+Press the bottom of the switch to SEEK down for the next listenable station.

+The button located in the center of the left-hand control will tune to the next preset station that you have programmed in the radio preset pushbuttons.